On 1 July 2015, the Honourable Linda Dessau AC CVO was sworn in as Victoria’s 29th Governor, the first female in the role.

 Outside the law, the Governor was engaged in a broad range of community organisations, including as founding Chair of the Essendon Football Club Women’s Network, President of Middle Park Primary School Council, Vice-President of Wesley College Council, a Board member of Turning Point Drug and Alcohol Centre, a member of the Royal Children’s Hospital Ethics Committee and the La Trobe University Professional Consultative Council, and a Patron of the Epilepsy Foundation and One Umbrella (food recycling charity).

 Immediately before her appointment as Governor, she was President of the Melbourne Festival, Chair of the Winston Churchill Memorial Trust Victorian Regional Committee and a national Board member of the Trust, a Commissioner of the Australian Football League, a Trustee of the National Gallery of Victoria, a Board member and former Chair of AFL Sportsready and Artsready, a Board member of the Unicorn Foundation, and a Patron of Sports Connect.

 In 2010 the Governor was made a Member of the Order of Australia for services to family law and the community.

 In 2017 the Governor was made a Companion of the Order of Australia for eminent service to the people of Victoria through leadership roles in the judiciary, to the advancement of economic ties and business relationships, and as a supporter of charitable, sporting and arts organisations.

-Initially appointed for five years, in 2019 it was announced that Her Majesty The Queen had approved a three year extension to the Governor’s term until 30 June 2023.
+Initially appointed for five years, in 2019 it was announced that Her Majesty The Late Queen Elizabeth II had approved a three year extension to the Governor’s term until 30 June 2023.

 The Governor and her husband have two sons, both of whom have completed Bachelors of Laws and Arts at Monash University.